Programs Non-QM Loans

 12/24 Month Bank Statement

-Our 12/24 Month Bank Statement loans are perfect Non-QM options for the self-employed.
+Our 12/24 Month Bank Statement Loan is a perfect Non-QM loan for the self-employed in 2026.
 Even if complex tax deductions make their tax returns less than straightforward, this program can provide a clearer picture of their current income or revenue to help them qualify.

 Program features